dequis/bitlbee-ssl/README.md

 00:16 <peer> :wolfe.freenode.net 375 dx2 :- wolfe.freenode.net Message of the Day -
 00:16 <peer> :wolfe.freenode.net 372 dx2 :- Welcome to wolfe.freenode.net in Stockholm, SE.
 ```

+## FAQ

+Q: why

+A: someone asked for bitlbee-ssl

+Q: is this irc over ssl

+A: no, this is ssl